FileFormatInfo/unicodesearch/README.md

 ## To Do

-- [ ] numeric search for codepoints
-- [ ] codepoint sort should be numeric
 - [ ] preview column (SVGs)
 - [ ] copy to clipboard button
 - [ ] test dark mode